 I will recommend two books for you.
 One, "Up From Slavery: The Autobiography of Booker T Washington."
 And two, "The Autobiography.
 Of Malcolm X."

-Somewhere in his book, Malcolm X alluded to the fact that he didn't realize how deficient he was in vocabulary until he was confronted with English compression in prison.
-And he devoted his prison life to studying and learning, with the help of Honorable Elijah Mohammed.
+Somewhere in his book, Malcolm X alluded to the fact that he didn't realise how deficient he was in vocabulary until he was confronted with English composition in prison.
+And he devoted his prison life to studying and learning, with the help of Honourable Elijah Mohammed.

 He came out a better man, richer in wisdom, changing lives at home and abroad.

-He worked and saved for one year, using his Step-Father as his bank.
-When the time came to proceed to the unknown, his Step-Father couldn't give an account of one-year savings.
+He worked and saved for one year, using his stepfather as his bank.
+When the time came to proceed to the unknown, his stepfather couldn't give an account of one year's savings.
 Young Booker persevered.
 And saved for another year.

 And up from slavery, Booker started a journey to the unknown.
 Halfway, he exhausted his savings on transportation and feeding.
 He didn't go back home.
 Once again, he persevered.

-He built the Tuskegee Institute in 1881 - an institution devoted to the training of Black men.
-And he became the First Presidential Adviser of color, working with President Teddy Roosevelt.
+He built the Tuskegee Institute in 1881, an institution devoted to the training of Black men.
+And he became the First Presidential Adviser of colour, working with President Teddy Roosevelt.

-His search for wisdom and love for books were not in vain.
-He didn't demonize people of color to secure the confidence of Roosevelt.
-He was a man of honor, principles, and uncommon wisdom.
+His search for wisdom and love for books was not in vain.
+He didn't demonise people of colour to secure the confidence of Roosevelt.
+He was a man of honour, principles, and uncommon wisdom.

 No comments: